 Scuba diving and snorkelling, for beginners and experts alike, is the reason why Puerto Rico is often called the Caribbean's best-kept underwater secret.
 Off the southwest coast, from the village of La Parguera to the city of Ponce, lie some of the island's most extraordinary dive sites.

-Puerto Rico is regularly seen as one of the top five destinations for shore diving and the island is a mainstay in top-20 lists for overall diving expeditions.
-For visitors looking to get close to the water, but not necessarily submerged in it, Puerto Rico offers various other water sports such as world-class surfing, windsurfing, sailing, kayaking, and deep-sea fishing.
+Puerto Rico is regularly seen as one of the top five destinations for shore diving and the island is a mainstay in lists for best overall diving expeditions.
+For visitors looking to get close to but not necessarily submerged in the water, Puerto Rico offers various other water sports such as world-class surfing, windsurfing, sailing, kayaking and deep-sea fishing.